BoothFarm/VeriBatch/GETTING_STARTED.md

-# Getting Started with OriginStack
+# Getting Started with VeriBatch

-This guide will help you get OriginStack up and running on your local machine.
+This guide will help you get VeriBatch up and running on your local machine.

 ## Prerequisites